How to Sleep with Lower Back Pain and Sciatica

 Sleep on your side with a pillow between knees

-Many people who suffer from sciatica or other forms of back pain find it more pleasant to sleep on their side with a pillow between their knees.
+Many people who suffer from sciatica or other forms of back pain find it more pleasant to sleep on their side with a pillow between knees.
 This sleeping position may help relieve low back pain or discomfort.

 The pillow under your knees is essential for optimal spinal alignment.
 Without it, you risk twisting your spine and exacerbating sciatica symptoms.